DJV22/Hound_PVE/README.md

   - Setup options for dns container
      - `automatially boot yes`
      - `start order should be 1`

+     - goto 10.0.0.3:80/admin
+     - login in using information provided during install
+     - goto setting on left column, all settings
+     - select Netowrk Time Sync tab and deselect all options and this will clear the warning.
+     - goto tools, update Gravity and update it
+     - you can add upstream DNS servers from the Settings tab, You should see the custom ones added at installation
+     - change dns domain setting to local from default lan
 ---------------------------------------------------------------

 6. Fileserver Creation